istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

     If you refresh the page several times, you should see different versions of reviews shown in the product page, presented in a round robin style (red stars, black stars, no stars)

-## RBAC permissive mode
+## Authorization permissive mode

-RBAC permissive mode is for testing it's safe to enable RBAC and new RBAC policies work as expected before rolling out to production.
-This section shows how to use RBAC permissive mode in below two scenarios:
+This section shows how to use authorization permissive mode in below two scenarios:

-    * In environment without RBAC, test whether it's safe to enable RBAC.
+    * In environment without authorization, test whether it's safe to enable authorization.
-    * In environment already with RBAC enabled, test whether it's safe to add a new RBAC policy.
+    * In environment already with authorization enabled, test whether it's safe to add a new authorization policy.

-RBAC permissive mode could be set on both global RBAC configuration and individual policy.
-When setting permissive mode on global RBAC configuration, all policies will be in permissive mode regardless its own mode; otherwise each policy will decide its own mode (enforced or permissive).

-### Testing whether it's safe to turn on RBAC globally
+### Testing whether it's safe to turn on authorization globally

-This tasks show how to use RBAC permissive mode to test whether it's safe to turn on RBAC globally.
+This tasks show how to use authorization permissive mode to test whether it's safe to turn on authorization globally.

 Before you start, please make sure that you have finished [preparation task](#before-you-begin).

-1. Before enabling RBAC in production, apply the global RBAC configuration in permissive mode.
+1. Before enabling authorization in production, apply the global authorization configuration in permissive mode.

     Run the following command: